Hey!! What’s happening, hot stuffs??

 Yup.
 Seriously, y’all!!
 I really want to be most present as a partner and the best wife I can be.
 That’s my current priority in life.
 I’m keeping all this health (mental, emotional, physical) in check.
 That means good food, daily practices, low stress, high vibes.

 I’ve broken the family curse of “serial spouse” by not getting married multiple times, and I’m damn proud of that.
 I actually never thought I’d do it, the whole wife thing.
 Back when my dad told me I wasn’t the type of female men married, I took it as an insult and I built a wall of limiting beliefs from his bogus and unwarranted assumption.
 He never meant to hurt me.
 He meant that I’d never meet a dude strong enough to handle my wild ass.
 I can’t blame him for thinking that.
 I am a bit of a handful to say the least.
-Even in my current stable state.
+Even in this current semi-stable state.

 Dad, you were wrong and you’d love him.